opencog/docker/indigo/README.md

    motor controllers, and a web-based user interface.

 ## Bulding
+Most subdirectories contain a `build.sh` script for building the particular docker image.

-Use `build-all.sh` to build all the docker images.
-Use with caution!
+Use `build-all.sh` to build the Eva docker image and its's dependents.
+This may take an hour or more.

 ## Running
-The ros-indigo-base container can be run by saying `docker run --rm --name="indigo-base" -i -t opencog/ros-indigo-base`

-Unlike the blender variants, the base does not require an X11 connection.
-See the `blender`, `animation` and `arthur-dev` directories for increasingly complex examples.
+Most subdirectories contain a pair of scripts: `run.sh` and `stop.sh`.
+These will run and stop the containers defined in that directory.